-Kernel density estimation, which is also known as the Parzen-Rosenblatt window, is a non-parametric statistical method to estimate probability density functions \citep{Rosenblatt1956, Parzen1962}.
-For a given smoothing kernel $\mathcal{K}$, a multidimensional KDE for a point $x$, the number of dimensions $d$, and a dataset $\theta$ can be computed as:

-The most common choice is the radial basis function (RBF) kernel, also known as the Gaussian kernel, with $\mathcal{K} (x) = (1 / \sqrt{2 \pi}) \exp(-0.5 x^2)$.
-Using the latter, Eq.~\ref{eq:kde} can be rewritten as follows:

-\citet{Ozertem2011} first introduce the subspace-constrained mean shift algorithm, a KDE-based non-parametric iterative approach to estimate the ridges of a probability density function in the context of self-consistent smooth curves using $\nabla p(x)$ and $H(x)$.
-This method is extended with thresholding by \citet{Chen2015a} for the application to cosmic web reconstruction, using a KDE over the dataset to counteract the effect of areas with low probability densities.
-Previous research on facial image recognition by \citet{Saragih2009} introduces a closely related approach that, while mathematically different and used for facial landmark identification, includes multiple features of the SCMS algorithm as well as the same descriptor, although written slightly differently as `subspace constrained mean-shifts'.
-The SCMS algorithm, including the latter extension and with a Gaussian smoothing kernel, is described in a formalized version in Alg.~\ref{alg:scms}.
+Kernel density estimation, which is also known as the Parzen-Rosenblatt window, is a non-parametric statistical method to estimate probability density functions \cite{Rosenblatt1956, Parzen1962}.
+The most common choice, and the one used in our approach, is the radial basis function (RBF) kernel, also known as the Gaussian kernel, with $\mathcal{K} (x) = (1 / \sqrt{2 \pi}) \exp(-0.5 x^2)$.
+The SCMS algorithm \cite{Ozertem2011} is a KDE-based non-parametric iterative approach to estimate the ridges of a probability density function in the context of self-consistent smooth curves using $\nabla p(x)$ and $H(x)$.
+While the literature on applications since its recent introduction is sparse, the algorithm has been applied to neuroscience \cite{Bas2011} and road networks \cite{Miao2014}, as well as in astronomy~\cite{Chen2015a, Chen2015b, Chen2015c, Chen2016, Chen2017, He2017, Hendel2019, Moews2020}.
+Specifically, the method is extended with thresholding \cite{Chen2015a} for the application to cosmic web reconstruction, using a KDE over the dataset to counteract the effect of areas with low probability densities.

-\citet{Ghassabeh2013} analyze the convergence properties of the SCMS algorithm and show that the method inherits some properties of the previous mean shift algorithm by \citet{Fukunaga1975}, most importantly its monotonicity and the convergence of density estimates along the output sequence, together with other properties that offer theoretical guarantees for stopping criteria.
+The convergence properties of the SCMS algorithm have been analyzed \cite{Ghassabeh2013}, showing that the method inherits some properties of the previous mean shift algorithm \cite{Fukunaga1975}, most importantly its monotonicity and the convergence of density estimates along the output sequence, together with other properties that offer theoretical guarantees for stopping criteria.